Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: Experimental Evaluation

 \subsubsection{Implementation Details}

-Our experiments are carried out on a machine equipped with a Tesla V100 GPU and implemented using PyTorch, we fixed the number of clients $N$ to 100.
-For the pre-training phase, both the MNIST, CIFAR10 and CINIC10 datasets were used with the following settings: learning rate $\eta=0.01$, local update steps in the pre-training phase $E_1=10$, a batch size of 64, and the SGD optimizer.
-These settings ensure that each client can effectively extract knowledge from its local data, thereby enhancing the discriminability for subsequent clustering tasks.
+Our experiments are carried out on a machine equipped with a Tesla V100 GPU and implemented using PyTorch.
+We fix the number of clients $N$ to be 100.
+The parameters involved in the pre-training phase are set as follows: learning rate $\eta=0.01$, steps of local model updates $E_1=10$, a batch size of 64, and the SGD optimizer.
 To construct the heterogeneous topology, we set the clustering of K-Means with $K=10$.
-The size of the distilled dataset, denoted by $|\tilde{\mathcal{D}_i}|$, is set to 400, which means that each client generates 400 synthetic samples.
-Additional compression mechanisms are not applied to the distilled data beyond the dataset distillation process itself.
+The size of the distilled data, denoted by $|\tilde{\mathcal{D}_i}|$, is set to 400, which means that each client generates 400 distilled data.

+The size of the distilled dataset for each client, denoted by $|\tilde{\mathcal{D}}_i|$, is set to 400 across all datasets, meaning that each client generates 400 distilled samples during the experimental evaluation.
 The learning rate for optimizing the distilled data is 0.004, and the maximum number of distillation iterations is 3000.
 In each iteration, a minibatch of 10 samples is drawn from the original dataset to compute the kernel regression loss and update the distilled data.

-The regularization coefficient for kernel loss is fixed at $\lambda = 1 \times 10^{-6}$.
+The scale-invariant regularization coefficient for the kernel loss is fixed at $\lambda = 1 \times 10^{-6}$, following the setting in KIP~\cite{nguyen2021dataset}.
+This value is adopted to ensure numerical stability during kernel matrix inversion, while exerting negligible influence on the regression solution.

 Following the transmission of the distilled data, the global model training begins.
-Each cluster head conducts local training with $E_2=2$ local update rounds and a batch size of 32.
+Each cluster head conducts local training with $E_2=2$ and a batch size of 32.
 The server performs global model updates for $T=300$ rounds.
 All other configurations are consistent with the pretraining phase.

 To ensure a fair comparison, FedAvg and FedSeq are configured with the same number of global update rounds and local update epochs as HFLDD.
-Furthermore, in the FedSeq algorithm, the number of clusters is set to 10, with each cluster containing 10 clients.
+Furthermore, in FedSeq, the number of clusters is set to 10, with each cluster containing 10 clients.
 For DynaFed, the server synthesizes 15 distilled data per class.
 The global model is then fine-tuned for 20 epochs using a batch size of 256.
+For centralized learning, the training batch size is 64, and the learning rate is 0.01.